AndrewJBateman/ionic-angular-weatherapi/README.md

 ## Features

-* Searches for weather data in any city of the world.
+* Searches for weather data in any city of the world
-* Ionic storage module used: based on LocalForage with support for SQLite, a file-based approach.
+* Ionic storage module used

 ## Status & To-do list